Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 “My couch!” his mom shrieks.
 “Put it out, Seto!”

-In his imagination, his arm snaps up to lock onto the magnemite, then pegs the magnemite and saves his mother.
+In his imagination, Seto snaps his arm up to lock onto the magnemite, then pegs it and saves his mother.

 In reality, he stares for a moment in horror, and then raises his arm and has to steady it with his other hand, and throws just as electricity arcs out and sends his mother crashing to the ground.

-“Momma!” he screams, the feeling like he’s in a nightmare intensifying.
-He’s a horrible son, a lazy, ungrateful, disrespectful son who got his mother killed because he-
+“Mama!” he screams, feeling like he’s in a nightmare.
+He’s a horrible person, a lazy, ungrateful, disrespectful son who got his mother killed because he-

 The magnemite is charging another attack.
 He should be running, or throwing his third ball.
 Instead he just stumbles toward his mother(‘s body) while reaching for a potion bottle.

 What saves him is a giant scaly fist that punches through the broken window frame and grabs the magnemite with a crushing grip.
-Seto stares out the second story window to see the nidoqueen rear its fist back and up, then smash the magnemite downward and out of sight.
+Seto stares out the second story window in a state of complete shock, half convinced that none of this is actually happening, to see the nidoqueen rear its fist back and up, then smash the magnemite downward and out of sight.
 It roars in triumph.